About Native Plants

 A native plant is a plant species that occurs naturally in a particular region, or ecosystem.
 Plants that existed on the North American continent before European settlement are considered North American native plants.
 These indigenous plants have existed for centuries in the prairies, savannas, wetlands, and woodlands across this country.

 Over very long periods of time, native plants have co-evolved with other members of their ecosystem – including other plants, insects, birds, small mammals, reptiles and amphibians.
-Together, they form a biotic community of interdependent relationships.
+Together, they form a biological community of interdependent relationships.

 Why Native Plants Matter